nccgroup/depthcharge/doc/src/introduction.rst

-pose less risk to "regular" users of consumer devices that are not left unattended or carried around in one's pocket. (*Your system's threat model may vary, of course!*) In this sense, attacking a system's (vendor-modified) U-Boot bootloader is often just a neccessary first step towards getting a closer look at a system' custom application software operating along attack surface boundaries.
+pose less risk to "regular" users of consumer devices that are not left unattended or carried around in one's pocket. (*Your system's threat model may vary, of course!*) In this sense, attacking a system's (vendor-modified) U-Boot bootloader is often just a necessary first step towards getting a closer look at a system' custom application software operating along attack surface boundaries.

 Security professionals operate under limited time frames and budgets.
 Tools that